isikdogan/paperplane/generator/pages/homepage.md

 PaperPlane is written in Python.

 #### Free and open source
 The PaperPlane project is released under the terms of the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
-You can download or fork the code on [GitHub](https://github.com/isikdogan/paperplane).
+You can download/fork the code on [GitHub](https://github.com/isikdogan/paperplane).